drivendataorg/zamba/docs/docs/configurations.md

 #### `model_input_height (int, optional), model_input_width (int, optional)`

 After frame selection, resize the video to this height and width in pixels.
+This controls the height and width of the video frames returned by `load_video_frames`.
 Defaults to `None`

 #### `cache_dir (Path, optional)`

 Cache directory where preprocessed videos will be saved upon first load.
 Alternatively, can be set with `VIDEO_CACHE_DIR` environment variable.
-Provided there is enough space on your machine, it is highly encouraged to cache videos for training as this will speed up all subsequent epochs.
+Provided there is enough space on your machine, it is highly encouraged to cache videos for training as this will speed up all subsequent epochs after the first.
 If you are predicting on the same videos with the same video loader configuration, this will save time on future runs.
 Defaults to `None`, which means videos will not be cached.

 #### `cleanup_cache (bool, optional)`